jamiebull1/geomeppy/README.md

 `IDF.getsurfaces('wall')  # only works if the surface type has been set in the IDF`

+- Get all subsurfaces in a model

+`IDF.getsubsurfaces()`

+- Get all subsurfaces in a model of a given type

+`IDF.getsubsurfaces('window')  # only works if the surface type has been set in the IDF`

 - Automatic geometry building

 `IDF.add_block(...)  # automatically adds a building block to the IDF`

 This method requires some explanation.
 The parameters required are:

+    name : str
+        A name for the block.
     coordinates : list
         A list of (x, y) tuples representing the building outline. height : float